 Everybody interested in volunteering abroad should be able to adjust to entirely unfamiliar standards of living in their future host country.
 Therefore, we would like to point out the importance of being flexible and adaptable regarding the accommodation and sanitary facilities provided by the project.
 Those are very basic and – depending on the project – cannot be compared to European standards.
 The equipment and furnishings are limited to a minimum; air conditioning is not available.
 Depending on your host country occasional power blackouts or water outages are quite common.
 Please contact us if you have further questions about your accommodation.
 We are pleased to provide you with comprehensive information since we would like you to feel entirely prepared for your time abroad.

 You will have one day off per week during the project.
 You can spend your free time however you like.
 Relax on Dhigurah's heavenly beach, go snorkelling or diving, or spend time discovering the island and spending time with the locals and other volunteers.
+There also is a water-sports centre on the island that offers various activities from wake-boarding to Stand Up Paddling.
+Your accommodation also offers a pool and football tables.

 With a maximum length of 14 m and a weight of up to 12 tons, the whale shark (Rhincodontypus) is the largest living fish in the ocean.
 It poses no danger to people because it only eats plankton.
 However, people are the biggest threat facing the whale shark.
 These animals are severely at risk due to finning, pollution and injuries caused by fishing nets or boats.
 The situation is made worse by the fact that whale sharks reproduce very slowly because they are only capable of reproducing once they reach 10 years of age. in order to provide them with proper protection, it is necessary to monitor whale shark populations and their movement patterns.